Back to writing

 In January we were at the airport, about to leave for a holiday we'd booked, when we got the news.
 My dad had passed away.

 When I finally got back to work, the last thing I wanted was to spend a day making slides.
-But the team was waiting.
+But the team were waiting.
+They needed to know what 2026 looked like for Pixelhop and Chat Thing.

 Coming back from a very weird holiday.
 Next to get Pixelhop's 2026 goals and presentation done.